sophieKaelin/Notes/crypto.md

 	- [Chacha/Salsa (symmetric)](https://en.wikipedia.org/wiki/Salsa20#ChaCha_variant).

 - Asymmetric vs symmetric
 	- Asymmetric is slow, but good for establishing a trusted connection.
+Private and Public Key
 	- Symmetric has a shared key and is faster.
-Protocols often use asymmetric to transfer symmetric key.
+Protocols often use asymmetric to transfer symmetric key. (one key)
 	- Perfect forward secrecy - eg Signal uses this.

 - Cyphers